Extinct languages of the Marañón River basin: Copallén

 Four words are attested from Capallén (Copallín): quiet [kjet] 'water', chumac 'maize', olaman 'firewood', ismare 'house'.
-The word for water resembles the toponymic element -cat.
-However, this is insufficient to identify Copallén as a Cholón language.
+The word for water resembles the toponymic element -cat, posited to be an otherwise unknown language of the region.
+However, this is insufficient to identify Copallén as a Cholónan language.
 It was spoken in villages of Llanque, Las Lomas, and Copallen, department of Cajamarca.

 Tabancale

-Five words are recorded: yema 'water', moa 'maize', oyme 'firewood', lalaque [lalake] 'fire', tie 'house'.
-These do not correspond to any known language or family, so Tabancale (Tabancal) is unclassified and potentially a language isolate.
+Five words of Tabancale (Tabancal, Aconipa) are recorded: yema 'water', moa 'maize', oyme 'firewood', lalaque [lalake] 'fire', tie 'house'.
+These do not correspond to any known language or family, so Tabancale is unclassified and potentially a language isolate.
 It was spoken in Aconipa, department of Cajamarca.

 Chirino

 The Chirino were one of the principal peoples of the area.
 Based on the four words which were recorded, yungo 'water', yugato 'maize', xumás 'firewood', paxquiro [paʃˈkiɾo] 'grass', their language would appear to be related to Candoshi (Torero 1993, Adelaar 2004:406).

 Sácata

 Three words of the language of Sácata (Zácata), apparently that of the Chillao people, are recorded: unga 'water', umague [umaɡe] 'maize', chichache 'fire'.
-Connections have been suggested with Candoshí (the word for water is similar to that of Chinino) and Arawakan, but the evidence is insufficient.
+Connections have been suggested with Candoshí (the word for water is similar to that of Chirino) and Arawakan, but the evidence is insufficient.